tom171296/BlogNet/_drafts/2022-04-12-InnovativePatternsInSoftwareQualityManagement.md

 Maybe it's for the best if you just leave.

 # Production testing & challenges
-// How does production testing looks like
-// Required maturity of deployment capabilities

 I hope that you got as much excited about TIP as I am.
 But before you get started you should realize that adopting TIP isn't a easy proces.
+It's a continous delivery pattern that allows you to ship new features as fast as possible but it requires a certain level of maturity from your development team(s).

 // What are challenges that you need to overcome